-If your down comforter gets stained or dirty, you'll be glad to learn that you can clean it in the washing machine.
+If your down comforter gets stained or dirty, you'll be glad to learn that you can clean it in the washer.
 You can't just throw a comforter in with the rest of your laundry, though, because doing so could damage both the blanket and the washer.
 Follow these steps to safely and effectively clean all your down comforters.

 Washing a down blanket too often can shorten its lifespan, so make sure your comforter really needs to be cleaned before you continue.
 Recommendations on how often you should wash your comforter vary from once every five years to once a year at most.

 Down comforters are large articles that can soak up a lot of water, making them very heavy.
 As a result, they require a big, heavy-duty washer.
-If your laundry appliances aren't big enough to accommodate a comforter, take it to the Laundromat; trying to wash a comforter in a machine that's too small can stress and damage your appliances.
+If your laundry appliances aren't big enough to accommodate a comforter, take it to the laundromat; trying to wash a comforter in a machine that's too small can stress and damage your appliances.

 Ideally you should wash your comforter in a front-load washer.
 Top-load washers with an agitator are not recommended because the comforter may not have room to move around inside the machine.